kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 can be limited.
 This limit is configuratble on a per-class (and per-node) basis.
 This can be used to e.g. limit access to a high-tier class.

-Pod-level and container-level QoS-class resources are completely independent resource types.
-E.g. specifying something in the pod-level request does not mean specifying a pod-level default for all containers of the pod.
+Pod-level and container-level QoS-class resources are independent resource types.
+However, specifying a container-level QoS-class resource something in the pod-level request in PodSpec will be regarded by Kubernetres as a default for all containers of the pod.

 Currently we identify two types of container-level QoS-class resources (RDT and blockio) but the API changes will be generic so that it will serve other similar resources in the future.
-Currently there are no immediately enabled pod-level QoS-class resources but we see usage scenarios for those in the future (communicating the pod QoS class to the runtime and enabling pod-level cgroup controls for blockio).
+Currently there are no pod-level QoS-class resources that would be enabled immediately after the new APIs are available but we see usage scenarios for those in the future (communicating the pod QoS class to the runtime and enabling pod-level cgroup controls for blockio, network QoS).

 We introduce a feature gate that enables Kubernetes components (kubelet, kube-apiserver, kube-scheduler) to support QoS-class resources.